toliva/ConnectivityContent/apis/01-Availability, Rates, Restrictions, Booking Notification, Retrieval and Confirmation/03-Expedia-QuickConnect-Booking-Retrieval-&-Confirmation-API/02-reference-br.md

 2010 | The namespace specified is invalid. | Correct namespace and send a new message.
 Please note that namespaces are used to version Expedia service interfaces.
 Developers of the EQC partner system should be involved to find the problem.
 3010 | Validation against schema failed because a value exceeds its defined length, the format is wrong, or because of another validation enforced by schema. | Correct the error in the system, and drop this message (no retry).
 Developers of the EQC partner system should be involved to find the problem.
 3015 | Business validation error.  | EQC partner needs to capture the description returned along with this code and should advise affected hotel or property of the error to verify if there is a problem with its system or the implementation of Expedia QuickConnect.
 3202 | Hotel ID not found.
 You either specified an invalid hotel ID or your account is not linked to this hotel. | Verify if there is a mapping issue in EQC partner's system.
-If the mapping is correct, please verify that the user configured for Expedia QuickConnect has access to update this property (i.e. the user is able to access this hotel through Expedia Partner Central).
+If the mapping is correct, please verify that the user configured for Expedia QuickConnect has access to update this property (i.e. the user is able to access this hotel through Partner Central).
 3206 | Your account is not linked to any hotels.| When calling Booking Retrieval service, ensure there is atleast one Property Associated to the EQC account.
 3207 | Hotel ID is a mandatory field for this request | Specify the Hotel ID you need to retrieve bookings for.
 3210 | Communication error: exceed max number of connections allowed (1). | EQC partner tried to open more than one simultaneous connection per hotel.
 For any given hotel, never attempt to send 2 concurrent messages.
 Always wait for a message to be responded by Expedia before sending any subsequent message